hanabi/hanabi.github.io/Reference.md

 2) Normally, blind-playing cards has *Priority* over everything else.
 However, in some advanced cases, the blind-play does not need to be demonstrated to the team - everyone already has full knowledge of what is going on.
 In this case, players are supposed to treat the cards as clued for the purposes of finding the *Priority*.
 (The *Gentleman's Discards* is the main move that this applies to, which is a special move that is covered later.)

-### The Priority Bluff & The Known Priority Bluff
+### The Chop Move

-* Similar to a normal *Bluff*, it is also possible for players to perform a *Priority Bluff*.
-* For example, in a 3-player game:
-  * Alice has a known playable red 1 and a known playable blue 2 in her hand.
-  * Alice plays blue 2.
-  * Bob comes next.
-Bob does not see any red 2's.
-He does not see any blue 3's either.
-Thus, Alice was supposed to play the red 1 first, since red 1 is a lower rank than blue 2.
-Alice **did not** play the card with *Priority*.
-  * This means that Bob must have blue 3.
-Bob does not have any clued cards in his hand, so he blind-plays his *Finesse Position* card.
-It is **not** the blue 3 and is instead the green 1.
-Bob now knows that he was *Bluffed* and that no-one has the blue 3.
-* Furthermore, it is also possible to perform a *Priority Bluff* that is globally-known to be a *Bluff*.
-For example:
-  * Alice has a three known playable cards: red 1, blue 4, and blue 5.
-  * Bob has a known red 2.
-  * Alice is expected to play the red 1 into the red 2, so the red 1 has *Priority*.
-  * Instead, Alice plays the blue 4.
-  * Normally, Bob would think that this is a *Priority Finesse* on the blue 5.
-However, both he and Alice know that Alice has the blue 5.
-  * This must be a *Known Priority Bluff*, so Bob plays his *Finesse Position* card as any other playable card.
+* Normally, players discard their oldest (right-most) unclued card.
+However, sometimes a player can know that an unclued card is very important.
+* A *Chop Move* is a special kind of move that indicates to a player that the unclued card that is currently on their chop is very important.
+* After the *Chop Move*, the player considers the card on their chop to be touched with an "invisible" clue.
+Thus, their chop will "move" to the next right-most unclued card.
+* A *Chop Move* is permanent, meaning that a *Chop Moved* card should not be discarded for the remainder of the game.
+* Several kinds of *Chop Moves* are listed below.

 ### The Trash Chop Move

-* In the middle of a game, if all of the 1's have been played already, and someone clues a 1, it is quite strange - from *Good Touch Principle*, players are not supposed to touch cards that have already been played.
+* In the middle of a game, if all of the 1's have been played already, and someone clues a 1, this is quite strange.
+(From *Good Touch Principle*, players are not supposed to touch cards that have already been played.)
 In this situation, the 1 is considered "trash".
-* Thus, the clue must have some deeper meaning.
+* The clue must have some deeper meaning.
 We agree that it means that the cards to the right of the trash are important.
 The point of the clue was to give the player a safe discard.
-* However, in addition to giving a safe discard, but it also *Chop Moves* **all** of the cards to the right of the trash.
-This means that the player should consider the cards to be touched with an "invisible" clue, and never discard them for the rest of the game.
+* However, in addition to giving a safe discard, it should also *Chop Move* **all** of the cards to the right of the trash.
+* For example, in a 3-player game:
+  * All of the 1's are played.
+  * Bob has a completely unclued hand.
+  * Alice clues 1's to Bob, which touches a 1 in his slot 4.
+  * Bob *Chop Moves* his slot 5.
+  * Bob discards the 1.
+  * Bob's chop is now his slot 4.
-* Most of the time, the *Trash Chop Move* is done to *Chop Move* a single card (meaning that the clued trash card was one-away from chop).
+* Most of the time, the *Trash Chop Move* is done for a single card (meaning that the trash card that was clued was one-away from chop).
 However, you can also use the *Trash Chop Move* to *Chop Move* multiple cards.
 For example, in a 3-player game:
   * All of the 1's have been played on the stacks.
   * Bob has a completely unclued hand.
   * Alice clues 1's to Bob, which touches a 1 in his slot 1.
   * Bob *Chop Moves* his slot 2, his slot 3, his slot 4, and his slot 5 (a quadruple *Chop Move*).
   * Bob discards the 1.
   * Bob's chop is now his slot 1.
+* This move is most commonly done with a number 1 clue because it is likely that in the middle of a game, all of the 1's will be already played.
+But it could also be done with a number two 2 clue if all the 2's are already played / accounted for.
+Or, it could be done with a red clue if all of the red cards are already played / accounted for.
+And so forth.
+* Strategy wise, the *Trash Chop Move* is used for two main reasons:
+  1) Sometimes there are multiple critical cards in a row on chop and it falls to one player to save all of them.
+In this situation, a multiple-card *Chop Move* could be the only way to do it.
+  2) Some cards (e.g. a one-away from playable 3) are quite useful to the team, but illegal to touch directly (as touching them directly with a clue would imply that they are playable right now).
+If the game is going well, then it can be useful to "waste" a clue in order to have the card saved permanently.
+* Note that you are **not** allowed to *Trash Chop Move* a card that you can just clue directly with a *Save Clue* (unless there are multiple critical cards in a row on chop and you have no other choice).
+This is because having some positive information is always better than having the card be a mystery.
+* If a *Trash Chop Move* touches **multiple** trash cards, then it only *Chop Moves* the cards to the right of the right-most trash card.
+For example, in a 3-player game:
+  * All the 1's are played on the stacks.
+  * Bob has a completely unclued hand.
+  * Alice clues 1's to Bob, which touches a 1 in slot 2 and a 1 in slot 4.
+  * Bob **only** *Chop Moves* his slot 5 card.

+### Chop Moves & New Clues

 * Once a card has been *Chop Moved* and is no longer in danger of being discarded, it is treated as an already-clued card with regards to new clues given to that hand.
 For example, in a 3-player game:
   * All of the 1's have been played on the stacks.
   * Bob has a completely unclued hand.